 A sound financial plan complements the legal component of a Future Care Plan.
-Whereas legal planning primarily involves the preservation and transmission of wealth, while preserving benefit eligibility, financial planning is primarily concerned with the enhancement of wealth and the selection of assets to ensure growth, diversification, liquidity and availability to meet a client's goals and objectives.
+Whereas legal planning primarily involves the preservation and transmission of wealth while preserving benefit eligibility, financial planning is primarily concerned with the enhancement of wealth and the selection of assets to ensure growth, diversification, liquidity and availability to meet a client's goals and objectives.
 The two areas are closely intertwined, and a comprehensive Future Care Plan will contain components of both disciplines.

 Consider, for example, a family whose primary asset is the family home.
 Many families hope that the value of the home will be available as an inheritance for a disabled son or daughter and other heirs.
 Indeed, many parents and other caregivers contemplate that the son or daughter with a disability will be able to continue to reside in the home after the caregiver parents have died.
-But have they considered what will happen if they themselves reach an age when they will no longer be able to reside in the home and need financial with their own health care needs (perhaps because they require moving to an assisted living facility)?
+But have they considered their own future needs?
+What happens if they reach an age when they can no longer live in the home and require financial assistance for their own healthcare - such as the cost of an assisted living facility?
 If the caregivers have not considered how their own long-term care costs will be met, there is a risk that the home would need to be sold to pay for their own long-term care costs and may not be available for child with the disability.